 The list of providers and the process for accessing them are detailed in our documents:

 The creation and update of grant entity data (formerly master data) is a critical step in establishing a binding legal agreement between the Global Fund, suppliers and Principal Recipients.

 The Guidelines for Grant Budgeting describe budget requirements during the development, review and implementation of Global Fund-supported programs, and allow implementers to understand the Global Fund’s financial policies and procedures.
 They establish clear eligibility criteria for grant expenditures and requirements for monitoring and financial reporting obligations.

 A progress update/disbursement request (PU/DR) is prepared by a Principal Recipient to report on progress on the latest completed period of program implementation and to request funding.
-Our guidelines support Principal Recipients and Local Fund Agents to complete their reports.
+Our instructions support Principal Recipients and Local Fund Agents to complete their reports.